-Title insurance protects individuals from potential losses that may arise after a real estate purchase.
-The losses title insurance protects against include liens, defects, or other encumbrances that may exist on the property, such as unpaid property taxes) on the property.
+A policy of title insurance is a legal contract that assures the buyer of real property that they are receiving good title.
+It protects individuals from potential losses that may arise after a real estate purchase, including unknown defects (such as a fraudulent deed), clouds, or encumbrances (such as unpaid property taxes) on the property.
 Typically, you apply for title insurance through the escrow or closing agent.
 The agent’s job is to identify any defects on the title that should be corrected.
 The agent does this by researching public records including mortgages, deeds, wills, divorce decrees, tax records, and liens.

+Yes.
 There are two types of title insurance available: the owner’s policy, which protects the buyer’s interest, and the loan policy, which protects the lender’s interest.

 The loan policy works to protect the lender’s interest until the borrower pays off the mortgage.
 When you purchase a home and receive money from a lender, the lender gets insurance that secures their interest in the value of the property.
 This policy minimizes the risk associated with lending money for the purchase of real property.
 It assures the lender that the title to the property was properly researched and filed.
 This protects the lender should the buyer fail to make the correct payments on the mortgage.
 The protection of this policy thus extends beyond just title transfer.

 It is important to understand what the title insurance does not cover so you can protect yourself with other legal remedies.
 Title insurance does not insure against fire, flood, theft, or other types of property damage or loss that may be covered by homeowner insurance.
 Title insurance generally does not offer protection in the event of a boundary dispute, or if the policyholder’s spouse asserts rights to the property on grounds of homestead, community property, or joint tenancy survivorship.
-Finally, the policy will not cover defects created after the policy is created, defects you create, or problems that may arise due to failure to pay your mortgage.
+Finally, the policy will not cover defects created after the policy is created, defects you create, or problems that arise due to failure to pay your mortgage.